UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Budgeting for a move should include often-overlooked lifestyle costs such as professional cleaning, dining out, and tipping the moving crew.

-The chaos of moving week disrupts your normal routine.
-When your kitchen is packed in boxes and your cleaning supplies are buried in the truck, you end up paying for convenience.
-These lifestyle costs are often the most surprising because they happen in small increments that add up to a large sum.
+The sheer chaos of moving week disrupts your normal daily routine.
+When your kitchen is packed in boxes and your routine is upended, you end up paying a premium for convenience.
+These indirect moving expenses are often the most surprising because they happen in small, easily justified increments that ultimately add up to a massive sum.

 Cleaning and Repairs

-If you are renting, securing your full security deposit refund is crucial.
-This often requires a move-out cleaning cost, often running $150 to $300 for a standard apartment, that goes beyond a quick sweep.
-You might need to hire professional cleaners to steam carpets or scrub appliances to meet lease requirements.
-If you are selling a home, the closing contract often stipulates the home must be “broom clean” and free of debris.
-Whether you hire pros or buy heavy-duty supplies for a DIY deep clean, budget for these sanitation expenses.
+If you are renting, securing your full security deposit refund requires a deep clean that goes far beyond a quick sweep.
+You might need to hire professional cleaners to steam carpets or scrub appliances to meet strict lease requirements.
+Professional move-out cleaning services typically run between $150 to $300 for a standard apartment.
+If you are selling a home, closing contracts often stipulate the home must be left completely free of debris, which occasionally requires a junk removal service.

-Check your lease agreement specifically for “professional cleaning” clauses.
-Some landlords mandate a receipt from a professional service to return your deposit, meaning a DIY clean won’t cut it.
+Always check your lease agreement for specific “professional cleaning” clauses.
+Some landlords mandate a receipt from a recognized professional service to return your deposit, meaning a DIY cleaning won’t suffice.

 A person stands next to a tablet showing a moving budget with a 10-15% contingency line.